CosmicNyx/love-2d-build-exe/README.md

 1. Copy the entire contents of the `build` folder
 2. Share that folder with others
-3. They can run `game.exe` directly - no LOVE installation needed!
+3. They can run `game.exe` directly - no LOVE installation needed

 ## Troubleshooting